Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: Introduction

 \item \textbf{Factorization of the $n \to n$ $\mathcal{S}$-matrix from the flat limit.} We demonstrate the factorization of the $n \to n ~\mathcal{S}$-matrix from the flat limit by focusing primarily on contact interaction, specifically at the tree level in leading order in coupling.
-At the tree level, contact interactions serve as the fundamental components of the non-perturbative $\mathcal{S}$-matrix in integrable models like the Sinh-Gordon model.
-While the factorization of the $\mathcal{S}$-matrix in integrable models is typically a non-perturbative concept, we manage to demonstrate the factorization at the tree level.

 Furthermore, after AdS corrections are taken into account, we notice that delta functions conserving momentum present in the $\mathcal{S}$-matrix, up to subleading order of AdS corrections.
-We provide a qualitative analysis and discussion of this topic in the concluding remarks section. \end{itemize}
+We provide a qualitative analysis and discussion of this topic in the concluding remarks section. \end{enumerate}

 \paragraph{Organization of the paper.} This paper is organized in the following way.
 In \S \ref{flatlimit}, we review the flat limit, make notations and conventions for succeeding sections.
 In \S \ref{solve}, we work out the solution of Klein-Gordon equation for the massless scalar field in global $\mathrm{AdS}_2$.
 We also calculate the bulk operator reconstruction smearing function for the massless scalar field in \S \ref{sf}.
 Then in \S \ref{Mapping}, we construct a map between a creation or an annhilation operator in flat-space, and a CFT operator, which also accounts for subleading order AdS corrections.
 In \S \ref{warmup}, we evaluate the 1 $\to$ 1 $\mathcal{S}$-matrix from the flat limit of CFT 2-point function.
 In \S \ref{contact}, we calculate the 2 $\to$ 2 $\mathcal{S}$-matrix in the flat limit from the 4-point contact Witten diagram, and recover the kinematics of $2 \to 2$ scattering of identical particles in $2d$.
 In \S \ref{comp}, we evaluate the Witten diagram in global $\mathrm{AdS}_2$ coordinates.
 In \S \ref{factorization}, we comment on the factorization of the $n \to n$ $\mathcal{S}$-matrix from the flat limit.
 Finally, in \S \ref{cr}, we summarize our results and suggest future plans.